 Mark Tildon of Los Almos Laboratories makes small robots from spare parts derived from discarded portable cassette players.
 A few transistors in his robots handle the task of moving limbs and solving problems such as getting past obstacles or dealing with broken parts.
 His robots resemble insects and move like insects.
 Tildon observes that living brains solve the complex tasks of surviving as free beings in an ever-changing world by using simple and compact circuits.
 He observes that efforts to make free-living robots using digital computing fail because even simple tasks quickly grow in complexity and require state of the art computing power.

 Digital robotsRobots live in a simple domain with help from teams of humans with PhDs.
 They may never compete well with living intelligence, even at a rudimentary level.
-While the work done on robotics and artificial intelligence is interesting and programmable machines are everywhere, progress to date informs us that it will be exceeding difficult to achieve the digital equivalent of the free-living intelligence of a bee or ant.
+While the work done on robotics and artificial intelligence is interesting and programmable machines are everywhere.
+Progress to date informs us that it will be exceeding difficult to achieve the digital equivalent of the free-living intelligence of a bee or ant.
 All the creature on the planet have their own version of intelligence often with abilities that humans lack.
 There is an important difference between the programmable machines that make mass production and financial systems possible and real intelligence.
 Attempts to create AI and self-sufficient robotics helps us to appreciate that the ant brain is a marvel of computation and miniaturization.
 We may eventually progress to computational devices based on different materials and strategies that are more brain-like and achieve better and unexpected results.
 At this writing, no one knows how to do this.
 The search continues with the study of animal brains.